-In the previous tutorial, we summed up the basics of computer networking.
+In the previous topic, we summed up the basics of computer networking.
 Now, we will learn the functioning of networking quite closely, looking into concepts of layered structures and the OSI model.
 First of all, we need to understand about the layered approach of doing a task.

 Layers (or levels) are the various stages of the process through which task is competed.
 For example, while sending a letter, firstly writer posts it in mailbox, the postman takes it to post office and then the carrier takes the letter.
 So these are the layers on sender’s part. while the layers on receiver’s end would be in exact opposite sequence.
 The letter will be taken from carrier to post office.
 From where, postman would take it to mailbox.
 From where receiver will get the letter.

 The OSI Model

 The communication system of the computer and digital world also works in a layered manner.
 There are several layers through which the message (or data in this case) has to go through providing a systematic and secure way to transmit data.
 One of such model was introduced in late 1970’s by the International Standard’s Organization (ISO), called the Open Systems Interconnection Model or Simply OSI Model.

 The OSI Model consists of 7 layers that work on both sender’s and receiver’s ends in exact opposite sequence.
 Both end contain their own 7 layers.
 The sending and receiving of data across the layers is made possible through the presence of interface between the adjacent layers.
 2 same layers on different machines also contact through protocols, i.e. peer to peer connection.